pierrejay/EZLink/README.md

 ### Buffer Management & Large Frames
 - By default, `MAX_FRAME_SIZE` is set to `32`.
 This limits the maximum payload.
 You can adjust it in `EZLinkDfs` if needed.
+- Important: When modifying `MAX_FRAME_SIZE`, ensure that:
+  1. All nodes (master & slaves) use the same value to maintain protocol compatibility
+  2. Your messages respect the size limit via compile-time checks (`static_assert`)
+  3. Consider RAM usage impact as the ScrollBuffer size scales with MAX_FRAME_SIZE
 - The "scroll buffer" approach implemented in the library ensures partial frames or garbage are eventually discarded without losing any valid subsequent frames.
 - Several error cases have been thought of and handled, such as truncated frame, invalid length, invalid SOF, SOF present in data, etc. See unit tests for more details.
 - TLDR: as long as you continuously call `poll()` on the receiver side, the message processing pipeline will jump from one frame to the next and end up synchronizing with the next valid frame even if there's garbage in-between.